-I’ve decided to change the way that I eat and eat a plant-based diet, and I want to talk about my reasons why.
+I’ve decided to change the way that I eat and eat a plant-based/vegan diet, and I want to talk about my reasons why.
 I’ll do my best to do this without sounding like a holier-than-thou yuppie.

 One of the biggest contributors to climate change is the meat industry and 14.5% of greenhouse gas emissions come from livestock.
 Cows belch methane gas as they digest, which is 84x more potent than CO2, which is what everyone is usually worried about with climate change.
 Aside from that, 26% of land around the world is used for grazing livestock and 33% is used just to grow crops for the livestock to eat, so that we can eat them.
 Smaller land animals like chicken, turkeys and pigs aren’t as large of contributors to climate change as cattle, but they still play a role.
-The giant facilities used to raise the animals have a huge carbon footprint from the energy that they require and amount of land used for them.
-And yes, I started to feel sad for the animals and the way that they’re treated.
+The giant facilities used to raise the animals have a huge carbon footprint from the amount of energy and land that they require, and from the horrific consequences they have on local environments.

 In all of this thinking about my fears of climate change and wanting to live differently, I feel like I finally understand Ghandi’s quote – “Be the change you wish to see in the world”.
-The idea always seemed so ambiguous to me, because I only thought of it in terms of my behavior toward other people, like being kind to a stranger (which is fucking hard for a level 10 introvert!) to put some positivity into the ether.
+The idea always seemed so ambiguous to me, because I only thought of it in terms of my behavior toward other people, like being kind to a stranger (which is hard for a level 10 introvert!) to put some positivity into the ether.
 But now, I get it.
 If I want the world to get better, I have to start with myself.
 That’s the only thing that I can control in this situation.